-The National Sex Offenders Registry is the primary source of information on persons convicted of sexual offenses in Belize.
-The purpose is to provide data on the identity and location of sexual offenders, as well as the nature of their convictions.
-The registry aims to promote awareness to key agencies and ministries on the potential threat that sex offenders pose to the wider community.
+The National Sex Offenders Registry is the official access point for information on persons convicted of sexual offenses in Belize.
+The primary purpose is to maintain official records on the identity and location of sexual offenders, as well as the details of their convictions.
+The registry aims to enhance the awareness of key agencies and ministries on the potential threat that sex offenders pose to the wider community.

 - Marital Rape

-Access to the database is granted by the Minister of National Security or the Commissioner of Police.
+Access to the database is granted by the Ministry of Home Affairs & New Growth Initiatives (formerly the Ministry of National Security) or the Commissioner of Police.
 Persons who would like to have access to the database must make a written application, stating the reason for seeking access.